 Request a consultation →The structures that preserve family wealth also produce the public records that make family members findable.

-Trust documents, property transfers, and estate filings connect family members across generations.
-Data brokers surface these connections as "associated people," making it possible to map out your family structure, residences, and property holdings from a single starting name.
+Trust documents, property transfers, and estate filings tie family members across generations.
+Brokers surface these as "associated people" — one name maps the whole structure, residences, and holdings.

-Donor acknowledgments, foundation 990 filings, board memberships at nonprofits, and gala attendance lists are routinely published.
-Each one adds a data point that brokers correlate with property records and business filings to build a more complete profile.
+Donor lists, foundation 990s, nonprofit board memberships, and gala rosters all get published.
+Brokers cross-reference each one with property records and business filings to build a fuller profile.

-COOs, estate managers, personal assistants, and security directors who work at a family office address become associated with that address in broker databases.
-Their personal records can indirectly reveal principal locations, routines, and family connections.
+COOs, estate managers, assistants, and security directors working at a family office address get linked to that address in broker databases.
+Their records can leak principal locations, routines, and family connections.

-See how many broker sites publish personal details for your principals and their families.
+See how many places publish personal details for your principals and their families.

-Request a consultation →We scan 1,000+ data broker sites for each principal, family member, and staff member you want covered.
+Request a consultation →We scan the web for each principal, family member, and staff member you want covered.
 The result is a clear picture of who is exposed, on which sites, and how records are linked across household members.

-Removals are submitted for all covered individuals.
+We submit removals for each covered person.
 Operator-group resolution means brokers that share infrastructure get addressed together.
 Family connections that cross-reference one member from another's listing are handled as part of the same removal workflow.

 Each removal is verified after processing.
 Brokers that don't comply receive legal deletion requests under CCPA and GDPR.
 Persistent listings get escalated remediation until resolved.